 Aragonite

-Aragonite is named after the Aragon region, Spain, where pseudo-hexagonal twinned crystal forms were first recognized.
+Aragonite is named after the town of Molina de Aragón (not located in the Aragón region), Spain, where pseudo-hexagonal twinned crystal forms were first recognized.

 Aragonite is a polymorph of calcite, having the same chemical composition but a different physical structure.
 When aragonite is heated to 400°C it will convert to calcite.